RuterNo/adt-doc/docs/screen-configs.md

 DPI Vehicle Display needs to be set up with two config parameters:

-- `CLIENT_ID` - a unique identifier for the client, used to identify the vehicle.
+- `CLIENT_ID` - a unique identifier for the client, used to identify each individual screen on board the vehicle.
 Must be a UUIDv4.
 - `SCREEN_TYPE_ID` - a unique identifier for the screen type, used to determine the layout and content of the display.

 You can safely generate a UUIDv4 for the `CLIENT_ID` using uuidgen: